application-research/estuary-docusaurus/docs/Reference/API Clients/go/docs/CollectionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 ## **CollectionsColuuidPost** {#CollectionsColuuidPost}
-> string CollectionsColuuidPost(ctx, body, coluuid)
+> string CollectionsColuuidPost(ctx, body, coluuid, optional)
 Add contents to a collection

 This endpoint adds already-pinned contents (that have ContentIDs) to a collection.